hassansin/hassansin.github.io/_posts/2017-08-25-shared-event-loop-among-same-origin-windows.md

 1. Opening the popup window is synchronous but the content in the popup is loaded asynchronously.
 That's why when we inspect the popup url right after `window.open`, it is set to `about:blank`.
 The actual fetching of the URL is deferred and starts after the current script block finishes executing.

 2. Next we run a long running task in the top window.
-This will delay the content loading in the popup window
+This blocks the event loop and any pending callbacks.
+So the content in the popup window won't be able to load until the synchronous process finishes.

 3. Then we add a 1 sec timeout in the top window.
 This finishes the current script block in the top window.
 That means now the popup window will get a chance to load its content.